alvarotrigo/fullPage.js/README.md

 //Scrolling to the 3rd section in the site
 $.fn.fullpage.moveTo(3, 0);

-//Whic his the same as
+//Which is the same as
 $.fn.fullpage.moveTo(3);
 ```